Bland embolization: Complications

 Liver abscess is a rare complication of hepatic embolization, so the typical post-embolization appearance of a low density lesson with scattered gas bubbles should not be confused with liver abscess.
 It is seen most commonly in patient who have undergone bilioenteric bypass or who for any reason do not have an intact sphincter of Oddi.
 In a review of almost 1000 patients undergoing over 2000 embolization procedures, the risk of liver abscess in patients with a contaminated biliary tree was found to be 300 times higher than the baseline risk.

 Non-target embolization is one of the most dreaded complications of hepatic embolotherapy but occurs infrequently when strict attention is paid to arterial anatomy.
 The gallbladder is commonly the most commonly involved non-target organ.
 Inadvertent gallbladder embolization results in prolonged PES with fever, pain, and nausea and vomiting.

 After embolization, patients are observed in the post-anesthesia care unit for several hours.
 Patients are discharged from the hospital when taking adequate nutrition by mouth, when pain is adequately controlled with oral narcotics and when the temperature is lower than 38.5 for 24 hours.

 Post-procedure evaluation

 Follow-up triple phase CT is performed 2 to 4 weeks after treatment is complete and reviewed for any evidence of persistent untreated disease.
-If there is no evidence of enhancement of the treated tumor, these patients are monitored with triple phase CT every 3 months for the first year and every 6 months thereafter.
-When there is evidence of untreated disease, recurrent disease, or new disease elsewhere within the liver the patient is scheduled for additional embolization.
+If there is no evidence of enhancement of the treated tumor, patients are monitored with triple phase CT every 3 months for the first year and every 6 months thereafter.
+When there is evidence of untreated disease, recurrent disease, or new disease elsewhere within the liver, the patient is scheduled for additional embolization.